Belize: Hispanic Belizeans

-The Mestizo culture are people of mixed Spanish and Maya descent.
+The Mestizo are people of mixed Spanish and Yucatec Maya descent.
+They were the first to bring the Catholicism and the Spanish language to Belize after various failed attempts over the century by Spanish conquistadores.
 They originally came to Belize in 1847, to escape the Caste War, which occurred when thousands of Mayas rose against the state in Yucatán and massacred over one-third of the population.

 The surviving others fled across the borders into British territory.
 The Mestizos are found everywhere in Belize but most make their homes in the northern districts of Corozal and Orange Walk.
+In the 1980s a wave of Central American migrants from El Salvador, Guatemala, Honduras, and Nicaragua came to settle in Belize.
+The Government of Belize with the help of the United Nations opened the nation's doors to Central American neighbours fleeing from civil war and persecution.

-Some other mestizos came from El Salvador, Guatemala, Honduras, and Nicaragua.
-The Mestizos are the largest ethnic group in Belize and make up approximately half of the population.
-The Mestizo towns centre on a main square, and social life focuses on the Catholic Church built on one side of it.
-Spanish is the main language of most Mestizos and Spanish descendants, but many speak English and Belize Kriol fluently.
-Due to the influences of Kriol and English, many Mestizos speak what is known as "Kitchen Spanish".
-The mixture of Latin and Maya foods like tamales, escabeche, chirmole, relleno, and empanadas came from their Mexican side and corn tortillas were handed down by their Mayan side.
+Due to the influences of Belizean Creole and English, many Mestizos speak what is known as "Kitchen Spanish".
+The mixture of Yucatec Mestizo and Yucatec Maya foods like tamales, escabeche, chirmole, relleno, and empanadas came from their Mexican side and corn tortillas were handed down by their Mayan side.
 Music comes mainly from the marimba, but they also play and sing with the guitar.
 Dances performed at village fiestas include the Hog-Head, Zapateados, the Mestizada, Paso Doble and many more.

-German-speaking Mennonites
+Just like Southern Mexico and Northern Belize the marimba and its music is an iconic and important traditional folklore instrument across Central America.
+Some typical Central American foods blended into the Belizean gastronomy are the famous Salvadorian pupusas, the famous Honduran baleadas, the gacho, tajadas, tostones and they have also influenced the form of the Spanish language in the South of Belize.
+In the short span of their mass migration to Belize, Central American immigrants have contributed significantly to Belize not only culturally but also economically.